The School of Public Health and Health Systems is a division of the Faculty of Health

 Teaching Assistantships (TAs) and Research Assistantships (RAs) are available to students enrolled in research-based degree programs.

 Applicants who are accepted full-time for the Doctoral program will normally receive funding for the first four years of the doctoral program.
 Teaching and research assistantships are 10 hours per week for 16 weeks per term.

 The latest compensation rates can be found on the Graduate Studies and Postdoctoral Affairs website.

 Scholarships and awards

 University of Waterloo Graduate Scholarships are awarded at the departmental level for excellent progress and high academic achievement.

 - NSERC scholarships (for domestic master's and doctoral students in science and technology fields)

 - SSHRC scholarships (for domestic master’s and doctoral students in social sciences and humanities)

 - CIHR scholarships (for domestic master’s and doctoral students involved in health-related research)

 - Ontario Graduate Scholarships (OGS) (for domestic students enrolled in a graduate program at an Ontario university)

 Exceptional domestic and international scholars are encouraged to apply for the Vanier Canada Graduate Scholarship and should apply in the early Fall (September and October deadlines) for the following academic year.
 Workshops are offered to assist with the application process.

 The Governor General's Academic Gold Medal and the University of Waterloo Alumni Gold Medal are awarded to outstanding students, following completion of all their degree requirements, in recognition of academic excellence.
 Students are nominated for these awards by their Departmental Graduate Committees.

 Bursaries and financial aid

 Bursaries are available for students who demonstrate financial need and are administered through the Student Awards and Financial Aid department.
 These are restricted to students who are Canadian Citizens or Permanent Residents.

 The Ontario Student Assistance Program (OSAP) provides various types of assistance based on financial need to eligible students.

-The Faculty of Applied Health Sciences also has an Emergency Loan Fund for graduate students experiencing short-term financial difficulties.
+The Faculty of Health also has an Emergency Loan Fund for graduate students experiencing short-term financial difficulties.

-The Provost's/Applied Health Sciences Graduate Incentive Fund Scholarship is a special fund designed to increase the pool of female candidates for faculty positions in Canada.
+The Provost's/Faculty of Health Graduate Incentive Fund Scholarship is a special fund designed to increase the pool of female candidates for faculty positions in Canada.

 Research Conference Travel Assistantships are available to defray travel costs for graduate students presenting their research at academic or professional conferences.